With our comprehensive & affordable Home Insurance plans, add a silver lining to every adversity, natural or man-made.

 Even if the banks formulate a guideline asking home loan customers to possess a home insurance policy to get their loans approved, they can’t make it mandatory for the customers to buy policies from them only.
 They need to give them the freedom to choose a home insurance policy of their choice from the market.
 Undoubtedly, home insurance should be purchased by every homeowner.
 Still, the customers should make their own decisions of buying or not skipping a home insurance policy.

 Moreover, buying a home insurance policy from the bank where you have applied for a home loan is not a great idea.
 Banks may offer home insurance at a higher premium than what you may get in the market.
 Outside the bank, you have the option of comparing different home insurance plans based on premium and coverage to find the plan that suits your needs.
+Moreover, you can use a home insurance calculator to calculate the premium of your home insurance policy as per the size and some other parameters of your home and its contents.
 The same cannot be done while buying insurance from the bank.

 In case the bank where you have applied for a home loan forces you to buy homeowners insurance from them, there are ways to handle the situation.
 To begin with, you must compare the home insurance plan offered by the bank along with other policies in the market.
 If you find only a marginal increase in the premium offered by the bank, you can choose to buy the policy for them as it may come with greater convenience.

 On the contrary, if you find a stark difference between premiums charged by the bank and the insurers in the market, you can refuse to buy the insurance from the bank.
 You can let the bank official know that there is no compulsion to buying home insurance from the loan provider bank as per the guidelines of RBI and IRDAI.
 If the official still remains adamant, you can make a complaint to the manager of the bank.